What is a safety valve and what is the purpose of a safety valve?

 Semi nozzle safety valve

 These valves are also used for liquid and vapor relief.
 Nozzle consist of insert screwed into base connection can be flanged, weld ended or screwed

 Base nozzle safety valve

-In this type the nozzle is formed from the base of the valve, mostly these valves have screwed connection but they are also available in flanged or weld ended and these valves would fully open at twenty-five percent overpressure and they have closed bonnet.
+In this type, the nozzle is formed from the base of the valve, mostly these valves have a screwed connection but they are also available in flanged or weld-ended and these valves would fully open at twenty-five percent overpressure and they have closed bonnet.

 What is an electromatic safety valve

 This valve is a pressure switch initiated safety valve and it is set to lift on a particular pressure but a regular safety valve will only lift after the accumulation of pressure.

 How to install the safety valve